The US’s Largest Yiddish Culture Festival Returns December 25-30, 2021!

 - Yiddish vocals/singing workshops

-- Folk dance workshops led by internationally renowned dance instructors.
+- Folk dance workshops are led by internationally renowned dance instructors.

 - Kids and family programming